 When choosing gear for motorcycle camping you need to think like a backpacker.
-You want to pack small and light, although the light weight it not as much of an issue.
-So, I’ve put together a list of gear that works great motorcycle camping.
-I am not including things like luggage, saddle bags or top cases in this list.
+You want to pack small and light, although the lightweight is not as much of an issue.
+So, I’ve put together a list of gear that works great for motorcycle camping.
+I am not including things like luggage, saddlebags or top cases in this list.
 This is a list of gear that you will pack inside those bags.
-So, let’s dive in to what you need for the perfect motorcycle camping trip.
+So, let’s dive into what you need for the perfect motorcycle camping trip.

-The reason I would choose this tent over the RedVerz Expedition tent is because the Vuz Moto tent is a dome tent that stands on it’s own without the use of tie downs and tent stakes.
-The RedVerz tent requires tent stakes just to keep it upright and this limits the places in can be used.
+The reason I would choose this tent over the RedVerz Expedition tent is that the Vuz Moto tent is a dome tent that stands on its own without the use of tie-downs and tent stakes.
+The RedVerz tent requires tent stakes just to keep it upright and this limits the places it can be used.

 2. Sleeping Bag

 Now that you have the perfect tent, you will need good sleeping gear to keep you warm and comfortable at night.
 There are usually two types of sleeping bag people; the mummy bag people and the rectangular bag people.
 I’ve found that the people who like a rectangular sleeping bag absolutely hate mummy bags.

 The mummy bag shape is designed to keep your body heat contained, therefore keeping you warmer in cold weather.
 And, if you’re a side sleeper, you can curl up with the sleeping bag curled up around you.
 But, on the downside, if you like to spread out when you sleep, you’ll probably find the mummy bag a bit confining and frustrating.
 So, what kind of sleeping bag person are you?
 Here are two recommended sleeping bags, one of each shape, that would be great for 3 season moto camping.